-I was aged 7 when the war started and was 13 when it eventually ended.
-My father knew War was coming and so made a shelter for us in the half cellar under the house.
-It was not a proper cellar as it was half above ground with a window.
+I was aged seven when the war started.
+My father knew war was coming, and so made a shelter for us in the half cellar under the house.
+It was not a proper cellar as it was half above ground, with a window.
 My father got old railway sleepers to lean up against the window and covered these with sand bags.
 The ceiling was supported by more sleepers as extra beams and props.
 There were three sacking bunks for us three children.
-My parents took us down at the warning siren each night as jerry attacked Liverpool or Manchester.
-After the raids a pal and I would go out on the sand hills near us and look for shrapnel and other remains of the bombing.
-We quite often found the tail of an incendiary bomb which we extracted from the sand and could swop at school for other debris.
+My parents took us down at the warning siren each night as Jerry attacked Liverpool or Manchester.
+After the raids, a pal and I would go out on the sand hills near us and look for shrapnel and other remains of the bombing.
+We quite often found the tail of an incendiary bomb, which we extracted from the sand and could swap at school for other debris.

-One night when my Father was out as a special policeman a land mine fell near us.
-Fortunately I had just woken and moved over to join my Mother and the girls when it went off blowing in the window to crash, frame and all on my bunk.
-My father came hurrying home to ensure we were alright.
-We were evacuated to a friends for some weeks as the back of the house had to be completely rebuilt.
-Later as I grew up I followed the war in a diary.
-We had a Lieutenant-Commander billeted on us, as he was in charge of the anti-aircraft gunnery school at the end of our road.
+One night, when my father was out on duty as a special policeman, a land mine fell near us.
+Fortunately, I had just woken up and had moved over to join my mother and the girls when it went off, blowing in the window which crashed, frame and all, onto my bunk.
+My father came hurrying home to ensure we were all right.
+We were evacuated to a friend’s for some weeks, as the back of the house had to be completely rebuilt.
+As I grew up, I followed the progress of the war in a diary.
+We had a lieutenant commander billeted on us, as he was in charge of the anti-aircraft gunnery school at the end of our road.
 He took me along to watch them trying to hit a drogue pulled by an aircraft.
-Fascinating to watch the tracer bullets arching round to miss completely!
+It was fascinating to watch the tracer bullets arching round, only to miss completely!

 I was up on the landing one day when I heard the unmistakable roar of a Rolls Royce Merlin engine.
-Everybody knew this roar was a Spitfire and it must be low, as I looked out of the window a Spitfire flashed past on its wing tip going up our tree lined road.
+Everybody knew this roar was a Spitfire and it must be low; as I looked out of the window, a Spitfire flashed past on its wing tip, going up our tree-lined road.
 The trees were too close for it to fly level.
-The pilots were very audacious.
-However we heard a few days later one had crashed so we all went round to look and found a plane covered in foam where it crashed close to a house demolishing the boundary wall.
-A few minutes later we were all very saddened as they took the body to an ambulance.
+The pilots were very audacious; however, we heard a few days later that one had crashed, so we all went round to look.
+We found a plane covered in foam where it had crashed close to a house, demolishing the boundary wall.
+A few minutes later, we were all very saddened as they took the body to an ambulance.

 FAMILY

-My older sister Margaret was 31/2 years older than me and was always called Marg at home, but was known in the village as Bill Roe’s sister.
-My younger sister Heather was a year younger than me and was called Jesse at home.
-I never understood why.
-Dad and Mum were known to their friends as Frank and Evelyn and that was what they always called each other.
-At some time we children decided that we wanted to call Mum and Dad, Evelyn and Frank.
-We pestered them and eventually they gave in and agreed that we could call them Frank and Evelyn after 6 o’clock on Sundays.
-Having won our case we completely forgot about it and 6 o’clock came and went Sunday after Sunday and we never got to call them Evelyn and Frank!!
+My older sister Margaret, three and a half years older than me, was always called Marg at home, but was known in the village as Bill Roe’s sister.
+(My middle name is William, and as there was already a Mike in the Scouts, I chose to be called Bill there.)
+My younger sister Heather was a year younger than me and was called Jesse at home – I never understood why.
+Dad and Mum were known to their friends by their Christian names, Frank and Evelyn, which was what they always called each other; at some point, we children decided that we wanted to use their names too.
+We pestered them until eventually they gave in and agreed that we could call them Frank and Evelyn after six o’clock on Sundays.
+Having won our case, we completely forgot about it; six o’clock came and went, Sunday after Sunday, and we never remembered to call them Frank and Evelyn!
 They must have gone to bed every Sunday roaring their heads off.